-Sen. Tim Kaine, still experiencing long covid, introduces bill to research and combat it
+Kaine introduces bill to research and combat long covid, after suffering it himself

 People who used to be avid runners now can barely walk around the block without getting tired, he said, ticking off examples.
 Some have mental fatigue, making it difficult to remember things, affecting their work.
 “A lot of people have these symptoms and they don’t know if they’ll ever go away,” Kaine said.

-Numerous studies have been underway to try to understand the phenomenon, and the bill from Kaine, Markey and Duckworth seeks to accelerate and centralize the research.
+Numerous studies are underway to try to understand the phenomenon, and the bill from Kaine, Markey and Duckworth seeks to accelerate and centralize the research.
 The National Institutes of Health launched a research initiative studying the consequences of a coronavirus infection, which includes an examination of long covid.

 “If we get the funding from Congress, we will launch new centers of excellence in communities across the country to provide high quality care to individuals experiencing long covid and to better understand the symptoms they’re facing,” Xavier Becerra, Health and Human Services secretary, said Wednesday upon the release of the Biden administration’s pandemic road map.